-Same property other revenue increased \$16.2 million for the year ended December 31, 2021 compared to the corresponding period in 2020.
-The increase was primarily due to increased golf course revenues at our full service hotel in San Antonio, Texas and increased lease termination fees and ancillary income at our industrial properties during the year ended December 31, 2021.
+Same property other revenue increased \$12.5 million for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+The increase was primarily due to increased golf course revenues at our full service hotel in San Antonio, Texas and increased ancillary income at our rental housing properties during the year ended December 31, 2022.